Pavel-Y/Kaggle/Product-reviews-sentiment-analysis/README.md

  * Mark raw data
  * Train model and send prediction

-As a source of train data I've decided to use market.yandex.ru, as a side with good structure and huge amount of reviews.
+As a source of train data I've decided to use market.yandex.ru, as a site with good structure and huge amount of reviews.
 What makes it easy to parse all necessary data.
-But due to organizer of the competition is Yandex as well I think that there are some intersections in train and test data, what has brought such good result.
+But due to organizer of the competition is Yandex as well I think that there are some intersections in train and test data, which has brought such good result.

 ### Models
  * RussianStemmer   - as data preparation